apache/airflow/airflow/ui/docs/CONTRIBUTING.md

 - Neutrino handles our App's configuration and Webpack build.
 Check out their [docs](https://neutrinojs.org/api/) if you need to customize it.

 - State management is handled with [Context](https://reactjs.org/docs/context.html) and [react-query](https://react-query.tanstack.com/).
-Context is used for App-level state that doesn't often change (authentication, dark/light mode).
+Context is used for App-level state that doesn't change frequently (authentication, dark/light mode).
 React Query handles all the state and side effects (loading, error, caching, etc.) of async data from the API.

 ## Project Structure